 QuantRocket runs on Docker, so installing QuantRocket is a two-part process:

 Visit Docker's website and follow the instructions to download and install Docker Desktop on your computer.
-Docker will prompt you to create a free account.

 After the installation, start Docker Desktop if it isn't already started.